 Traditionally, retailers keep an inventory of the products they offer on hand, often purchasing these products in bulk at a wholesale price from a manufacturer.
-Dropshipping eliminates the step of keeping inventory, instead allowing the seller to purchase wholesale products individually and then sell them for a profit online.
+Dropshipping eliminates the step of keeping inventory, instead enabling the seller to purchase wholesale products individually and then sell these for a profit online.

 Anyone with an eBay seller account can start dropshipping on eBay!
-You’ll want to begin by deciding what products to sell, and then sourcing those products from a wholesaler or other supplier that can guarantee quick and reliable shipping.
+You’ll want to begin by deciding on what products to sell, and then sourcing those products from a wholesaler or other supplier that can guarantee quick and reliable shipping.

 You won’t see a huge return with just a few sales; the key to successful dropshipping is volume.
 Most dropshippers only net a few dollars per sale.

-Once you’ve sourced a reliable supplier to use for order fulfillment, simply create your eBay listings and decide when to post, how to market and what price point you think will get you a high volume of sales while still maintaining a profit.
+Once you’ve sourced a reliable supplier to use for order fulfillment, simply create your eBay listings and decide when to post, how to market, and what price point you think will get you a high volume of sales and earn a profit.

-Once you’ve listed your products and the sales start coming in, your next priority is to build and maintain a fabulous reputation with your customers by fulfilling their orders and promptly dealing with any issues that may arise.
+Once you’ve listed your products on eBay and the sales start coming in, your next priority is to build and maintain a fabulous reputation with your customers by fulfilling their orders and promptly dealing with any issues that may arise.

 There are pros and cons to dropshipping on eBay rather than creating an ecommerce store:

 Less Need for Marketing.
-Your eBay listings will be placed in front of millions of online buyers, saving you time and money on marketing, SEO and paid traffic.
+Your eBay listings will be placed in front of millions of online buyers, saving you time and money on marketing, SEO, and paid traffic.

-Higher Traffic for Less Effort.
+More Traffic for Less Effort.
 The much larger audience ensures you make sales more easily and get the best prices for your products.

 Less Customization.
-Selling on eBay is a great way to start an online business, but fewer customization options for your shop and listings can make it more difficult to stand apart from your competitors.
+Selling products on eBay is a great way to start an online business, but fewer customization options for your shop and listings can make it more difficult to stand apart from your competitors.

 Frequent Monitoring Needed.
 You’ll need to stay on top of your listings if you want to maintain the volume needed to make money through eBay sales.
 There are online tools available that can help you streamline the re-listing process.

 Ultimately, it’s up to you to decide where you want to place the bulk of your time and effort when selling wholesale products online, but for many sellers, dropshipping on eBay is a simple and effective way to make money.

 The reason millions of online buyers flock to eBay on a daily basis is the promise of getting the best price for the items they buy.
 This can be a challenge for dropshippers, because while the final sale price may fluctuate, the supplier charges a fixed cost no matter what.

 Thankfully, there are several ways to maintain your profits.
-When you sell on eBay, you have the option to set a Buy It Now listing, which offers your item at a fixed price, meaning you can ensure you pull in your desired profit.
+When dropshipping for eBay, you have the option to set a Buy It Now listing, which offers your item at a fixed price, meaning you can ensure you pull in your desired profit.

-If you still want to allow your online buyers to bid for your products, carrying the potential for a higher profit, you can try setting a reserve price.
+If you still want to allow your eBay buyers to bid for your products, carrying the potential for a higher profit, you can try setting a reserve price.
 This is a minimum price that the seller is willing to accept for an auction item.

 The best way to control your profit margins is to set a high starting bid that ensures you will cover your fixed costs.
 Be sure to factor in costs from your supplier (including shipping, taxes, etc.) as well as eBay’s listing and final value fees.

-Thousands are making money through eBay with dropshipping because it eliminates the need to keep an inventory, but this can lead to some setbacks.
+Thousands are making money through dropshipping on eBay because it eliminates the need to keep an inventory, but this can lead to some setbacks.
 One of the biggest mistakes dropshippers can make is not ensuring that the items they list on eBay are still available.

 Remember, your business needs its reputation to stand out from the competition, and dissatisfied customers can quickly put your shop at risk of being permanently shut down by eBay.

 You’ve made sure your listed items are available; now it’s time to keep your customers happy by fulfilling all orders quickly and efficiently.
 Reputation is everything on eBay, where millions of online sellers are competing for sales every day, so be sure to stay on track with fulfillment.

 The biggest challenge with fulfillment is that ultimately, it’s out of your hands.
 You can send your customers’ orders to your supplier, but it’s up to them to follow through.

 A reliable supplier will not only stay on top of shipping the items quickly, they will also keep you up to date on the status of your orders, letting you know of potential delays or issues so you can relay the information to your customers.

 There are countless suppliers to be found online, but many dropshippers fail to properly screen or evaluate the ones they choose before attempting to make sales on eBay.
-This mistake can quickly backfire in the form of late deliveries and poor-quality items.
+This mistake can quickly backfire in the form of late deliveries and poor-quality drop shipped items.

 Even if the supplier is at fault with an order, the customer only sees you and will react accordingly with negative reviews or complaints to eBay.
 Services such as online directories can save you time by offering lists of suppliers that are pre-screened for quality and reliability.

 Gaining repeat customers is a great way to ensure high profit margins for dropshipping.
 The key to getting your online buyers to return to you for future purchases is to build and maintain great relationships with your customers.

-Building a strong reputation begins with steps already mentioned: ensuring the availability of the items you list, working only with reliable, honest suppliers and staying on top of fulfillment.
+Building a strong reputation begins with steps already mentioned: ensuring the availability of the items you list, working only with reliable, honest suppliers, and staying on top of fulfillment.